Mike Salvino

-Michael J. Salvino (born July 28, 1965) is an American industrial engineer and business executive.
-He is the former Chairman, President, and CEO of DXC Technology and is currently Adjunct Professor at the Pratt Engineering School at Duke University.
+Michael J. Salvino (born July 28, 1965) is currently the General Manager of Duke Baseball and an Adjunct Professor teaching business leadership at the Pratt School of Engineering.
+He is the former Chairman, President, and CEO of DXC Technology.
 According to current DXC Chairman of the Board, Salvino "stabilized the business and put the Company on a path for growth, overseeing a meaningful restructuring of the operations and balance sheet, while launching the DXC offering-led operating model and building a world-class leadership team".

 Education

 Salvino attended Marietta College, where he earned a Bachelor of Science in industrial engineering in 1987.
 Salvino was a starter for the Marietta Pioneers, the school’s basketball team, where he was a forward.